Calvinfr96/data-structures-and-algorithms/Coding_Exercises/technical_questions.md

 4. Walk through your brute-force solution with BUD optimization or try some of these ideas:
     - Look for unused information.
     - Solve the problem using another example to expose any overlooked patterns.
-    - Solve the problem manually on an examoke, then reverse engineer it.
+    - Solve the problem manually on an example, then reverse engineer it.
     - Solve it "incorrectly", then think about why the algorithm fails.
     - Make a time vs. space tradeoff.
 Sometimes storing extra information about a problem can reduce an algorithm's runtime.
-Hash ables are especially useful here.
+Hash tables are especially useful here.
     - Think about the best conceivable runtime.
 5. Walk through your optimized solution in detail.
 Make sure you understand each detail before you start to code.
-    - You should test your algorithm to make sure it's as close to perfect as possble.
+    - You should test your algorithm to make sure it's as close to perfect as possible.
     - Get a feel for the structure of the code before you write it.
 Know which variables you need and when they'll change.
-    - If you don't understand exactly what you're about to write, you'll stuggle to code it and will likely make major errors.
+    - If you don't understand exactly what you're about to write, you'll struggle to code it and will likely make major errors.
 6. Implement the algorithm.
     - Make sure the code you write is neat and organized.
 Try to write it as if you we're typing it into an IDE.
     - Also make sure the code you write demonstrates your skills as a developer.